RKO Keith's Theater (Flushing, Queens): Further deterioration

 More issues arose in December 1990, when the city's buildings department fined Huang $3,250 for building-code violations at the theater.
 Despite the fact that the LPC's preservation rules were among the strictest in the United States, the damage to the lobby was not fixed for several years.
 A local civic group, Coalition for a Planned Flushing, said that the LPC's failure to designate the entire theater as a landmark had reduced its chances of restoration.
-A preservation group found that, from the creation of the city's landmarks law in 1965, the Board of Estimate had overturned or modified 21 landmark designations through 1990.
+A preservation group found that, from the 1965 creation of the city's landmarks law to 1990, the Board of Estimate had overturned or modified 21 landmark designations.
 Of these, the RKO Keith's was one of only five landmarks that had been significantly altered or destroyed afterward.
 In March 1993, the LPC mandated that Huang keep $40,000 in an escrow account for the theater's restoration.
 Huang filed for bankruptcy in 1993 and transferred ownership of the theater building the next year to his mother's company, Yeh Realty (later RKO Delaware).

 Residents and local politicians accused Huang of letting the theater deteriorate and selling off part of the theater's decoration, but Huang blamed the damage on vandalism.
-Huang also filed a lawsuit against the city's government, wishing to develop seven storefronts along the Northern Boulevard portion of the site.
+Huang also filed a lawsuit against the city's government because he wished to develop seven storefronts along the Northern Boulevard portion of the site.
 The city and Huang tentatively agreed to a settlement in which Huang could develop four storefronts, but he had to also restore the lobby to obtain a certificate of occupancy for the storefronts.
 As the exterior was not protected, the LPC could not force Huang to preserve the facade.
 Huang again requested permission to redevelop the RKO Keith's site at a hearing with the LPC in July 1996.
 At the time, city inspectors had found that up to 10000 gal of fuel had leaked into the basement.
 As a result, the LPC denied his request.
 Huang promised to remediate the theater's environmental issues but then ignored the order.